swo/16s-book/manuscript/sec02.md

 # Where 16S data comes from

-By "16S data" I mean amplicon sequencing of some section of the bacterial 16S gene.
+By "16S data" I mean amplicon sequencing of some section of the bacterial 16S rRNA gene.
 A lot of what I discuss in this document may also apply to other types of taxonomic marker sequences like the eukaryotic 18S or the fungal ITS.